 The fluoride filters use activated alumina to remove the fluoride.

 Berkey filters have gone through extensive testing by independent labs, and are very effective at removing most kinds of contaminants.
-They only seem to fall short in the removal of glyphosate, which is an herbicide found in products like Roundup.
+They only seem to fall short in the removal of glyphosate, an herbicide found in products like Roundup.

 My Rating: 5/5